QARANC.co.uk Find Extra Work

 (cited in the book Sub Cruce Candida: A Celebration of One Hundred Years of Army Nursing).

-Parts of the hospital remained open as MRS Tidworth (Medical Reception Station).
+Parts of it remained open as MRS Tidworth (Medical Reception Station).

 Below are memories of Tidworth Military Hospital.
-If you would like to send your recollections of this former army hospital for other Qaranc.co.uk readers to enjoy then please contact me.
+If you would like to send your recollections for other Qaranc.co.uk readers to enjoy then please contact me.

-My stay at Tidworth Military Hospital was in the family ward, and the adult ladies who were patients got a bottle of stout every night provided their health permitted.
+My stay was in the family ward, and the adult ladies who were patients got a bottle of stout every night provided their health permitted.
 Of course I didn't since I was not old enough.
 I do remember the Matron, although not her name, and the round of the ward she did every morning.
-I had been given auromycin during my last few days at BMH Tidworth because I was not progressing as fast as I should.
+I had been given auromycin during my last few days because I was not progressing as fast as I should.
 It had the unfortunate affect of making me sick about 10 minutes after I had taken it.
-The Matron came round the ward, and I shall never forget her words: "I hear you have been having morning sickness!"
+The Matron came round, and I shall never forget her words: "I hear you have been having morning sickness!"
 There were a lot of titters at that, but one look silenced everyone.

 In the summer of 1959 my late Mother was a patient there for a hysterectomy, and was treated with kindness and compassion.
-The barracks in Tidworth are all behind barbed and razor wire so I do not know if the hospital still exists in any form at all.
+The barracks are all behind barbed and razor wire so I do not know if it still exists in any form at all.

 Diane